maksimk2/automated-call-processing/automated-claims-processing/README.md

 To get started:
 1. Clone this repo.
 2. Choose either the `demo/` or `customer/` variation based on your audience.
+3. Run `init.py` to configure your workspace.
-3. Follow the steps in each notebook to ingest, process, enrich, and visualize your call center audio.
+4. Follow the steps in each notebook to ingest, process, enrich, and visualize your call center audio.
+5. Optionally deploy the pipeline using the provided job YAML template.

 For questions or customization requests, reach out to your Databricks contact or visit our [Solution Accelerators page](https://www.databricks.com/solutions/accelerators).